PrinceOfBorgo/picoCTF2018-roulette/README.md

 ```
 Variable `spin` is randomly set to a value in `[1, 32]` (calling `rand()`) then a useless animation is performed in `spin_roulette(spin)` and if `spin` is equal to our `choice`, we win, a random message is print and `wins` variable is incremented by one.
 Otherwise two random message are printed to screen.

 ## Solution
+The two bugs the hint was referring to are these:
+1. the seed used for pseudo-random integer generation is visible in the original value of `cash`;
+2. `get_long()` function returns a signed integer while working on an unsigned one and constrains it to a maximum value only before doing operations.

+I created a [modified source code](https://github.com/PrinceOfBorgo/picoCTF2018-roulette/blob/master/roulette_mod.c) that takes as input the seed we want to use for generate random numbers.
+To compile it run (an executable called `roulette_mod` will be created):
+> $ gcc roulette_mod.c -o roulette_mod
+You can check that random sequences are the same using the same seed simply running the program twice passing the same argument:
+> $ ./roulette_mod 1234

+Now we can run the remote service, taking note of the random generated seed (that is our initial balance) and start `roulette_mod` with the same seed as argument.
+This way we can use any input we want in the modified executable to get our first random `spin` result: using this our `choice` in the remote service we will get our first win.

+The modified application will print the `spin` result instantly without waiting for the irrilevant animation.
+It is notable that playing roulette and lose will print only one random message instead of two.
+This is